Armadillos: Profile and Information

 Reproduction

-The period of gestation is from 60 to 120 days, depending on the species.
-Still, the nine-banded Armadillo often has delayed implantation, because young people are not normally born for eight months after mating.
+The gestation period is 60 to 120 days, depending on the species.
+Still, the nine-banded Armadillo often has delayed implantation because young people are not normally born for eight months after mating.

 Young armadillos are born with smooth, leathery skin that hardens within a few weeks.
 They can achieve sexual maturity in three to twelve months, depending on the species.
 Armadillos are solitary creatures who don’t share their burrows with other adults.